WebAssembly/spec/md-proto/WebAssembly.md

 | `br_if`     | `$arity: i32, $depth: i32` | `($T[$arity], $condition: i32) : ($T[$arity])` | [B]      | 0x07   |

-If `$condition` is [true], the `br_if` instruction [branches](#branching) according to the control flow stack entry `$depth` from the top.
+If `$condition` is [true], the `br_if` instruction [branches](#branching) according to the control-flow stack entry `$depth` from the top.
 Otherwise, it does nothing.
 It returns the values of its operands, except `$condition`.

 **Validation:**